dawee/dispersive/doc/store.md

 ### model.emit(name, data) / model.on(name, listener)

-Every models instances are event emitters.
+Every model instance is an event emitter.
 Their parent class is [Facebook EventEmitter](https://github.com/facebook/emitter). **Only components/views should listen to model events.**

 ```js
 model.on('hello', data => console.log(data.foo)); // 'bar'